 Belvidere School District offers comprehensive programs for students with disabilities ranging from consultation and direct instruction within the core curriculum to specialized services within a small group environment designed to fit the unique learning needs of our students.

-The Belvidere School District believes in educating students in their Least Restrictive Environments (LRE), but we also believe in having a wide Continuum of Service options for students who may require a more restrictive environment.
+The Belvidere School District believes in educating students in their Least Restrictive Environments (LRE), while providing a full Continuum of Service options for students who may require a more restrictive environment.

 Early Childhood Special Education

 This program is for students ages 3-5 who only have IEPs as recommended by the student IEP team.
 The maximum number of students is 10 and each classroom has one certified Early Childhood Special Education Teacher and two paraprofessionals.
 Students in this program will have more significant needs than the Blended Preschool Program.
 The High Scope Curriculum is used, and the program is located at Caledonia Elementary School and Washington Academy.

 Director of Special Education

 Speech & Language

 Students who receive Speech and Language are in the general education setting and receive speech as a specialized service.
 Services can be pull-out our push-in and the program is located in all buildings.

 Students in the resource program are primarily taught in the general education setting with push-in and pull-out services.
 Students are supported by a special education teacher who collaborates with the general education teacher.
 Students in the resource program may take some classes at the instructional level.
 Students in the resource program are working in the general education curriculum, but may have accommodations or modifications to the curriculum or assessments in order to be successful in this setting.
 The resource program is located in all buildings.